 for graduation summa cum laude, a GPA of 3.9

 The honors awarded are noted on your transcript and in the program at Commencement.
-Predicted eligibility for Latin Honors is determined approximately six weeks prior to commencement; actual eligibility is based on your final GPA.
+Predicted eligibility for Latin Honors is determined approximately six weeks prior to commencement; actual eligibility is based on your final St. Catherine University GPA.

-Incorporated into Mass is a tradition known as the Hooding Ceremony.
+Incorporated into the Baccalaureate Mass is a tradition known as the hooding ceremony.
 During this ceremony, graduating students stand together, receive a special blessing, and place their graduation hoods upon each other.
-All students are individually recognized as they process out of the Chapel.
-Students consistently describe this tradition as one of the highlights of the commencement events.
+All students are also individually recognized as they process out of the Chapel.
+Students consistently describe this tradition as one of the highlights of the Commencement events.

-Students are invited to serve as Readers and Eucharistic Ministers during this Mass.
+Students are invited to serve as readers and eucharistic ministers during the Baccalaureate Mass.
 Those interested should contact the Campus Ministry office (firstname.lastname@example.org

 Graduates and guests are invited to attend a free, informal, continental breakfast between 9:45 a.m. and 12:30 p.m. in the Coeur de Catherine, 3rd floor, Rauenhorst Ballroom.
 Tickets are not required.
 However, on your Ticket Request Form